enwumeh/ChatItUp/README.md

 ## Overview

-**Chat It Up** is a full stack app, that allows administrators to keep track of sellers, each of their customers, and the items that customers buy
+**Chat It Up** is a live chat app with websockets.
+Utilizes Node, Express, and Socket.io, and vanilla Javascript on the front end.

 ### Libraries and Dependencies
 Javascript, Node, Express, Socket.io

 <br>

-- Assign prices to items and total prices for customers with multiple items